Jofralso/hitchhikers-guide-to-developing/THE-JOURNEY.md

 - Arduino boards
 - ESP32 development boards

-Detailed inventory will be documented in the `hardware-platforms/` submodule.
+Detailed inventory will be documented in future hardware documentation.

 ## Approach